mrblog/wordle_playground/README.md

 The tool can also be useful for analyzing your guesses.
 I like to see how rapidly guesses converge on the solution.

-The basic *Go* app has two main functions, triggered by command-line args:
+The basic *Go* app has three main functions, triggered by command-line args:

 1. Generate a list of guess quality scores from a given input word list of possible answers (and possibly a separate guess list)
 2. Check a guess against a target (answer) word and optionally produce an output set of possible scored next guesses
+3. Helper-mode, given a guess and a clue, and a possible words list, produce a ranked "next guess" list

 The code is nothing too pretty.
 It is not forgiving.
 It does little bounds checking and will crash with bad inputs.